-- Navigate to the Safety Stock Estimation page below the experiment view.
+- Navigate to the Safety Stock Estimation page in the Result dashboard below.

 The page contains the Safety Stock in Product Units table, which shows the amount of products (per DC and per replication) that must be kept as safety stock.

 Your data may differ, since demand is defined via the uniform distribution and the random number generator uses a random seed for each experiment run.